bastings/nlp1-2017-projects/dep-parser/README.md

 * investigate the type of grammatical errors your parser makes;
 * or you could even come up with an improvement to the model!

-Read on for more details.
+Read on for more details on the project.

 ## Dependency grammar